chuckyang123/tp/docs/DeveloperGuide.md

      ```
    - Homework **1** is now marked as **incomplete** in the student’s homework tracker.

-3. Mark homework as pending for a single student
+3. Mark homework as late for a single student
    1. Setup: Ensure homework **2** is assigned to student `E1234567`.
    2. Execute the command:
       `mark_hw i/E1234567 a/2 status/late`